 The Council's accounts are maintained on the modified cash basis of accounting.
 Under this basis, revenues are recognized when collected rather than when earned and expenses are recognized when paid rather than when incurred.
-Therefore, receivables and payables and accrued expenses, which would be recognized under generally accepted accounting principles, and which may be material in amount, are not recognized in the accompanying financial statements.
+Therefore, receivables, payables, and accrued expenses which would be recognized under generally accepted accounting principles, and which may be material in amount, are not recognized in the accompanying financial statements.
+The Council does recognize payroll taxes payable.
 The Council only records cash and investments, with the modification being the recording of investments at fair market value, instead of cost, the recording of property and equipment along with the corresponding depreciation expense, and recording of the Paycheck Protection Program loan.
 Accordingly, the accompanying statements are not intended to present results of operations in conformity with U.S. generally accepted accounting principles.